Before taking out a car loan, mortgage, renovation loan, or personal loan, check the loan curbs to know how much you can borrow.

 For HDB Concessionary Loans (only for HDB flats, excluding Executive Condominiums), you can borrow up to 90% of the flat’s value or the selling price, whichever is lower.

-For private homes and Executive Condominiums, you will have to use a private bank loan.
-You can borrow up to 75% of the property value or selling price, whichever is lower.
+For private bank loans, you can borrow up to 75% of the property value or selling price, whichever is lower.
 You can use private bank loans to fund your purchase of a HDB flat, Executive Condominium, or private property.

 Using an HDB Concessionary Loan, you would be able to borrow up to S$495,000 for the flat (90% of S$550,000).
 The remaining 10% (S$55,000) can be paid with cash, your CPF funds, or a combination of the two, but the COV of S$50,000 must be paid in cash.